open-policy-agent/opa/site/tutorials/ssh-sudo-authorization/index.md

 * `ops` is an administrator for the organization.

-Authentication (verifying user identity) is outside the scope of OPA's responsibility so this example relies on identities being statically defined.
+Authentication (verifying user identity) is outside the scope of OPA's responsibility so this tutorial relies on identities being statically defined.
 In real-world scenarios authentication can be delegated to SSH itself (authorized_keys) or other identity management systems.